ryndaniels/effective-devops/assignments/assign_1.md

 * git add README.md
 * git commit -m "added name"
 * git push origin master
-* From the GitHub GUI interface, clik on the pull request icon.
+* From the GitHub GUI interface, click on the pull request icon.
 * Add an appropriate message and "Create pull request"
 * Merge the pull request in to your project.